calebd-anderson/calebd-anderson/README.md

 # Hi there 👋 I'm Caleb

-🚀 **Full-Stack Software Engineer** with over 17 years studying software engineering and 3 years of professional industry experience.
+🚀 **Software Engineer** with over 17 years studying software engineering and 3 years of professional industry experience.
-I specialize in **data-intensive systems, scalable pipelines, and identity platforms** that deliver efficiency, reliability, and security.
+I specialize in low-level programming, security research and data science.

 ## 🔧 Tech Stack